-There are two fees payable to Ausdance ACT to be involved in Dance Fest.
-The first is the school entry fee of \$350 or (Which gives direct access to Ausdance ACT membership!
-MEMBERSHIP | Ausdance ACT) per piece entering (both live performance, multimedia, and video-dance production).
+There are two fees payable to Ausdance ACT to be involved.
+The first is the school entry fee of \$350 plus GST per piece entering (both live performance, multimedia, and video-dance production).
 This is invoiced after we receive your entry form.
 Fees are not refundable after the deadline established by the organisation.
+(This gives direct access to Ausdance ACT membership!
+MEMBERSHIP | Ausdance ACT)

-The second fee is the student entry fee of \$25 per student performing live.
+The second fee is the student entry fee of \$25 plus GST per student performing live.
 It is the teacher's responsibility to receive student payments prior to production week.
 Ausdance ACT will invoice schools in the week following Dance Fest.